- The Puppet Show (Washington Poe #1).

 Craven’s writing is straightforward, to the point and draws you in.
 He incorporates a blackly dry humour, gives you characters to care about and keeps the story flowing.
 Add in the perfect mix of character development, investigation and storytelling and The Puppet Show is a highly gripping read.

-I like my thrillers to be dark, entertaining, laced with humour and twisted, no sunshine, fluffiness and rainbows for me.
-I dwell in the shadows, thrive on the blackness and The Puppet Show ticked all of those boxes and fitted the bill perfectly giving me a darkly enthralling and gloriously gruesome read.
+I like my thrillers to be dark, entertaining, laced with humour and twisted.
+No sunshine, fluffiness and rainbows for me.
+I dwell in the shadows, thrive on the blackness and The Puppet Show ticked all of those boxesi.
+It fitted the bill perfectly and gave me a darkly enthralling and gloriously gruesome read.

 Purchase The Puppet Show (Washington Poe #1).